Sprocketer/gameboard/README.md

 This project does not currently work with negative indices for the y-coordinate when accessing the grid.

 This project is in an early development stage and may not be suitable for all use cases.
-For ease of use, the `__iter__` dunder method has been implemented for both the y-axis and x-axis arrays, and the `append`/`remove` methods work for adding and removing elements in the z-dimension arrays.
+For ease of use, the `__iter__` dunder method has been implemented for both the y-axis and x-axis arrays, and the `append`/`remove` methods and `__iter__` dunder method work for adding, removing and iterating through elements in the z-dimension arrays as the z-dimension arrays are simply Python lists.